 Experiential Learning Changes – Internship Relevant

-Due to recent changes in state licensing we will be temporarily discontinuing experiential learning placements in 5 states:
+Due to recent changes in state licensing we will be temporarily discontinuing experiential learning placements in the following states: